iesnoth/Trapped-in-Space/readme.md

 # Unnamed Weird Space Game

 ## Random Notes (delete later!)
-Goal for 9/28: figure out how to replace the images onclick dynamically without a lot of extra code.
+Goal for 9/29: add ids and figure out how to link different javascript pages, use ids and math.random to create a guessing game of doom

 Stretch goals for game: add a frame which has credits and info pages